Certificate Transparency

 Acceptable Use Policy

-Using Chrome’s CT Log List out of line with this policy is done at your own risk, and may result in breakage of your application.
-Google must be able to make changes to the CT Log Lists in response to incidents in the CT ecosystem so as to maintain the safety and security of Chrome users.
-Google may take steps to ensure that third-party dependencies on the CT Log Lists do not risk Google’s ability to respond to such incidents, including unannounced changes to the log list to disrupt unauthorized use.
+Using Chrome’s CT log lists out of line with this policy is done at your own risk, and is likely to result in the breakage of your application.
+Google must be able to make changes to the CT log lists in response to incidents in the CT ecosystem so as to maintain the safety and security of Chrome users, so Google may take steps to ensure that third-party dependencies on the CT log lists do not risk Google’s ability to respond to such incidents, including unannounced changes to the log list to disrupt unauthorized use.